§ 6701 Definitions.

-No firefighter shall receive disability benefits under this chapter until he/she has been examined by a duly qualified physician or surgeon, selected by the firefighter or, if not selected by the firefighter, selected by the Commissioner for that purpose.
-If the firefighter is found to be permanently disabled, he/she shall be entitled to present a claim to the Commissioner.
+No firefighter shall receive disability benefits under this chapter until he or she has been examined by a duly qualified physician or surgeon, selected by the firefighter or, if not selected by the firefighter, selected by the Commissioner for that purpose.
+If the firefighter is found to be permanently disabled, he or she shall be entitled to present a claim to the Commissioner.
 The examining doctor shall prepare a written report which shall be submitted to the Commissioner and shall be part of the records.
 Any firefighter receiving benefits under this chapter shall be examined periodically by a duly qualified physician or surgeon as required by the Commissioner to determine if such disability has ceased to exist.

 § 6704 Adjudication of claims.